 French-resident holders of accounts with online-only ‘neobanks' such as Revolut should remember to declare the existence of these to the French tax service if the bank is based outside France.

-This is notably the case for Revolut, which is located in the UK, or for Monese (also the UK) or N26, located in Germany.
+This is notably the case for Revolut, which is located in the UK but holds its EU customers' accounts in Lithuania, or for N26, located in Germany.
+Another neobank, Monese, is UK-based but holds its French customers' accounts in France, so these do not need to be declared.

 These accounts are often simple to open and you may not have paid attention to where the banks are domiciled – so do check if in doubt as to whether any you hold are French.